Fady-Ibra/balance-transfer/README.md

 ================

 This repo is based on the Hyperledger Fabric samples https://github.com/hyperledger/fabric-samples.
-We will provision a bussiness network with the following docker containers:
+We will provision a business network with the following docker containers:
 - 2 CAs
 - A SOLO orderer
 - 4 peers (2 peers per Org)